Follow the live sculpture trail with John Mills and view some of the finest collection of work.,Click here for more

 Any work of sculpture should have the capacity to attract interest from afar, sustain that interest in the spectator as the work is approached, up to the moment of touching, when only the surface texture can be read.
 If a sculpture has a strong and interesting silhouette it will cause a person to stop and consider investigating further.
 If strong idiosyncratic forms appear as the work is approached, further curiosity will result, and tempt the spectator closer.
 If with every approaching step more interesting features are revealed, demanding even closer examination, maintaining and stimulating interest right up to the surface, then in a formal sense the artist has done all that can be asked for his work; it is not his job to predict individual response any further, his integrity is to the work.
 No matter what the idiom, abstract or figurative, heroic or miniature in size, this criterion will endure and prove to be a useful yardstick to the study of sculpture………

 Sculpture exhibited in the open creates a different response to the experience of viewing that work in an enclosed space, under artificial lights.
 One can be dramatic, highlighting the subject in a theatrical manner, but will be seen to be limited in this way when compared to the constant movement of natural light and element drama.
-August Rodin considered the changing play of natural light of surface of sculpture, in particular bronze to be akin to the effects of nature that the Impressionist painters sort to render.
+August Rodin considered the changing play of natural light of the surface of the sculpture, in particular, bronze to be akin to the effects of nature that the Impressionist painters sort to render.
 Form and detail are alternately obscured and exposed, plunged into shadow and highlighted by sunlight, bringing life to the observation of the work that can be achieved in no other way.

 JOHN W. MILLS